ssiddhantsharma/deep-purpose-tutorial/README.md

 3. @Maurya : Installed resources locally and on google colab, replicated Case Study 2(b) and confirmation of final reproducibility.

 ### Contributors (Slack Usernames)
-1. @Jass: All graphical figures in Adobe Suite and setting up Binder.
+1. @Jass: All graphical figures in Adobe Suite and setting up Binder wrapping for the tutorials.
 2. @Siddhant: Idea Generation and Github Repository Management and Netlify Porting.

 ## 🎨 Future Improvements/Ideas: